noobnooc/awesome-design-dev/README.md

 - [Uiverse](https://uiverse.io) - Community-built library of UI elements.
 Copy as HTML/CSS, Tailwind, React and Figma.
 - [Neobrutalism](https://www.neobrutalism.dev) - A collection of neobrutalism-styled components based on shadcn/ui.
 - [Origin UI](https://originui.com) - Beautiful UI components built with Tailwind CSS and React.
+- [blocks.so](https://blocks.so) - A set of clean, modern building blocks to copy and paste into your apps.
+Works with all React frameworks.
 - [daisyUI](https://daisyui.com) - daisyUI is the Tailwind CSS plugin you will love!
 It provides useful component class names to help you write less code and build faster.
 - [Preline](https://preline.co) - An open-source Tailwind CSS components library for any needs.
 Comes with UI examples & blocks, templates, plugins, Figma design system and more.
 - [Mantine](https://mantine.dev) - A full-featured React components library with TypeScript support, theming system, and powerful hooks.
 - [Ant Design](https://ant.design) - An enterprise-class UI design language and React UI library with dozens of high-quality components.
 - [Chakra UI](https://chakra-ui.com) - A simple, modular and accessible component library for React applications.
 - [HeroUI](https://www.heroui.com) - Beautiful, fast and modern React UI library with TypeScript support and built-in dark mode.
-- [blocks.so](https://blocks.so) - A set of clean, modern building blocks to copy and paste into your apps.
-Works with all React frameworks

 ## Icons